Fukusan64/pjs/README.md

 ## utils
 * [TOPIC_REFERENCE]line
-  * Number of rows currently being processed (0 indexed). " -a" option is specified, the number of input rows is returned.
+  * Number of lines currently being processed (0 indexed).
+If the " -a " option is specified, the number of input lines.
 * p
     * `const p = (data) => {console.log(data);return data;}`
 * e